ssukijth0330/parsingHLS/README.md

 - VScode is already installed with RUST extension.
 - Internet to access github.

+Limitation:
+- The project is NOT designed to validate the HLS manifest tags in side the file.
+It only focus of two HLS manifest tag, #EXTINF and #EXT-X-STREAM-INF.

 1) Load the code:
     - From the terminal of VScode and type,
         'git clone https://github.com/ssukijth0330/parsingHLS'